Occupations in retail sales and customer care

 - Assist in display of merchandise;

-- Greet customers and discuss type, quality and quantity of merchandise or services sought for purchase, rental or lease;
+- Discuss type, quality and quantity of merchandise or services sought for purchase, rental or lease;

 - Conduct sales transactions through Internet-based electronic commerce;